> Folk Music > Songs > Highland Soldier

 Like many other remote and poorer parts of Britain, the highlands have always been a rich source of cannon-fodder for England’s wars of expansion.
 At least the highlanders have a proverbial, if not always actual, popularity among the fair sex to compensate them for their exile and the rigours of army life.
 Numerous songs attest to their attraction for the ladies, who are usually rich and highborn.
 Probably the best known are The Bonnet o’ Blue [Roud 819], common in both Scotland and England, and the Irish Johnny Harte [Roud 2929; Henry H106].
 Our song is a little-known example of this genre.
 Gavin Greig obtained a rather longer text of it from his redoubtable informant Belle Robinson, but otherwise the song does not seem to have been noted.

-Andy Irvine and Paul Brady sang Mary and the Soldier in 1976 on their eponymous album Andy Irvine Paul Brady.
-Paul Brady recorded it again in 1978 but this was only to be released in 2001 on The Missing Liberty Tapes.
+Paul Brady sang Mary and the Soldier in 1976 on his and Andy Irvine’s eponymous album Andy Irvine Paul Brady.
+He also sang it live at another album’s launch at Liberty Hall on 21 July 1978.
+A recording of this concert was released in 2001 on his CD The Missing Liberty Tapes.
+Frank Harte noted on the original album’s sleeve:

 Battlefield Band sang The Hieland Sodger on their 1978 album Volume II: Wae’s Me for Prince Charlie

-Ian MacGillivray sang Mary and the Soldier in 1986 on his Fellside album Rolling Home.
+Iain MacGillivray sang Mary and the Soldier in 1986 on his Fellside album Rolling Home.
+He noted:

 Lynch the Box sang Mary and the Soldier on their 1998 album … and More.